 - 20 Hours are to be community based, primarily with non-profit organizations.
 Examples: Scouts, Community Table, Food Pantry, Humane Association, Bob’s House for Dogs, Salvation Army, Regis Events, Sacred Heart Hospital, United Cerebral Palsy, City of Eau Claire Clean-Up Days, Mayo Health Systems, Chippewa Valley Museum, Beaver Creek Reserve, LE Phillips Library, Peer Tutoring, Elder Assistance, Rotary Club Service Projects, etc.

-- Bring the Service Form to your service date.
+- Bring the High School Service Hours Reporting Form to your service date.
 You need to have the organization’s supervisor sign your form.
 If you forget the form, have them write a note for you.

 - Babysitting, store clean-up, classroom clean-up and household chores do not meet the criteria.
 Specific dates should be listed, not a general time period.